hannestschofenig/tls-dual-certs/draft-yusef-tls-pqt-dual-certs.md

 # Performance Considerations

-The use of dual certificates increases the size of individual certificates, certificate chains, and associated signatures, which can result in significantly larger TLS handshake messages.
+The use of dual certificates increases the size of the certificate and certificate verify messages, which can result in larger TLS handshake messages.
 These larger payloads may cause packet fragmentation, retransmissions, and handshake delays, especially in constrained or lossy network environments.

 To mitigate these impacts, deployments can apply certificate chain optimization techniques, such as those described in {{Section 6.1 of ?PQ-RECOMMEND=I-D.reddy-uta-pqc-app}}, to minimize transmission overhead and improve handshake robustness.

+One implication of the design of this dual-algorithm negotiation mechanism is that the peer MUST honour any combination of algorithms from the `first_signature_algorithms` and `second_signature_algorithms` lists that the other peer chooses, even if it chooses the two largest or the two slowest algorithms.
+In constrained environments, it is important for TLS implementations to be configured with this in mind.

 # Client-Driven Authentication Requirements